Read your latest personalised notifications

 A "pay in order" principle applies: the Fellowship fee is due every year and one may only pay the Fellowship fee of the given year, upon payment of the fee of the previous year.

-In the case where a Fellow is unable to pay his/her Fellowship fee, he/she must contact the Membership Services Departement before November, giving the full reason for his/her inability to send the payment.
-The reason should be unexpected (eg sudden significant illness or similar).
-Differences in economic standards of various countries will not be accepted as reason for exemption, as far as this was known to the candidate before he/she applied for the ESC Fellowship.
+In the case where a Fellow is unable to pay his/her Fellowship fee, he/she must contact the Membership Services Department before November, giving the full reason for his/her inability to send the payment.
+The reason should be unexpected (e.g. sudden significant illness or similar).
+Differences in economic standards of various countries will not be accepted a reason for exemption, as far as this was known to the candidate before he/she applied for the ESC Fellowship.

-The ESC Credentials Committee will then take a decision.
+The FESC Task Force will then take a decision.
 Exemption will be possible only for specific reasons and the evaluation will be made on a case by case basis.
 The exemption is valid only for one year and cannot be repeated.

 A Fellow exempted from payment will retain Fellowship but cannot claim "Fellows privileges" such as subscription to the ESC Journal or free entrance to the ESC Congress and its onsite Fellows advantages.

-The status of Emeritus Fellow will be conferred by the ESC Credentials Committee upon written request of the Fellow when he/she reaches minimum age of 65 years, and retires from full-time work.
-Proof of retirement should be provided to the Membership Departement.
+The status of Emeritus Fellow will be conferred by the FESC Task Force upon written request of the Fellow when he/she reaches minimum age of 65 years, and retires from full-time work.
+Proof of retirement should be provided to the Membership Department.

 An Emeritus Fellow retains the title of Fellow but is no longer required to pay the annual Fellowship fee.

-He/she is entitled to attend the ESC Congress at a reduced registration fee that will also include one of the ESC Journal subscription for one year.
+He/she is entitled to attend the ESC Congress at a reduced registration fee.

 The status of Emeritus Fellows of the European Society of Cardiology will not be offered to Fellows with outstanding fees unpaid to the ESC.